Renal Vein Thrombosis

 Diet and Activity

 Many nephrologists recommend normal protein intake for patients with nephrotic syndrome.
-Protein restriction may be used with benefit in patients who are nephrotic who do not spill massive amounts of protein (~10 g or more over 24 hours) or in those who have chronic renal failure.[22]
+Protein restriction may benefit patients who do not excrete massive amounts of protein (~10 g or more over 24 hr) or in those who have chronic renal failure.[22]

 Activity is allowed as tolerated.